smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 As my list of puzzles continues to grow, I have decided to consolidate the puzzles into a single document, divided into two sections.

 In the first section, I have 77 of the most challenging puzzles I could create, randomly organized and in no specific order.
-These are primarily set-based puzzles, interspersed with a small number of puzzles that require knowledge of constraints, specific data types, cursors, loops, and other related concepts.
+These are primarily set-based puzzles, interspersed with a small number that require knowledge of constraints, specific data types, cursors, loops, and related concepts.
 Working through these puzzles will provide you with an understanding of the SQL language and its capabilities, as well as the types of problems it solves best.
 Remember that SQL is a declarative language, not an imperative one, and always think in terms of sets when providing a solution.

-I collected all the puzzles related to permutations, combinations, and sequences in the second set of puzzles.
+I collected all the puzzles related to permutations, combinations, and sequences in the second set.
 Solving these puzzles will require a deeper understanding of your SQL thinking, focusing on constructs such as using recursion or sequence objects to achieve the desired output (and, of course, some will require traditional set-based thinking).

-Ultimately, these puzzles resolve to creating number tables, which can be used to fill in gaps, create ranges and tallies, provide custom sorting, and enable the creation of set-based solutions over iterative ones.
-I also included a few puzzles from Part 1 into this set, as they ultimately deal with creating a numbers table.
+Ultimately, these puzzles resolve to creating number tables, which can be used to fill gaps, create ranges and tallies, provide custom sorting, and enable set-based solutions rather than iterative ones.
+I also included a few puzzles from Part 1 in this set, as they ultimately involve creating a numbers table.

 I hope navigating through the GitHub repository to find the solutions is straightforward.
-The first set of puzzles is combined into a single SQL document, and the second set has a separate folder with individual solutions, as these solutions are more complex.
+The first set of puzzles is combined into a single SQL document, while the second set is in a separate folder with individual solutions, as these solutions are more complex.

-For my sanity, it is easiest to not embed the SQL solutions in this text document and instead provide them separately as SQL files in the GitHub repository.
+For my sanity, it is easiest to avoid embedding the SQL solutions in this text document and instead provide them separately as SQL files in the GitHub repository.
 If you encounter any issues navigating the website or GitHub, please don't hesitate to contact me, and I'll be happy to assist you.

 Answers to these puzzles are located in the following GitHub repository:
 **AdvancedSQLPuzzles/Advanced SQL Puzzles**

-I welcome any corrections, new tricks, new techniques, dead links, misspellings, bugs, and especially any new puzzles that would be an excellent fit for this document.
+I welcome any corrections, new tricks or techniques, dead links, misspellings, bugs, and, especially, any new puzzles that would be an excellent fit for this document.

-Please contact me through the contact page on my website or use the discussion board in the GitHub repository.
+Don't hesitate to get in touch with me through the contact page on my website or use the discussion board in the GitHub repository.

 https://advancedsqlpuzzles.com/